Akash-srm861/Coa/README.md

 -----------------------------------------------------------------------------------------------
 THIS IS A CONVERTER WHICH CONVERTS DECIMAL NUMBER TO BINARY, OCTAL AND HEXADECIMAL
 -----------------------------------------------------------------------------------------------
-Enter A Non-Negative Integer: 255
+Enter A Non-Negative Integer: 69

-Number Conversions for 255:
+Number Conversions for 69:
-Binary      : 11111111
+Binary      : 1000101
-Octal       : 377
+Octal       : 105
-Hexadecimal : FF
+Hexadecimal : 45

 ---